-Other income (expense)
+Other Income (Expense)

 Other income (expense) includes the interest expense on our outstanding borrowings, amortization of debt financing costs and original issue discount as well as expenses related to interest rate swap agreements.
-Other income (expense) also includes other financial items such as loss on extinguishment of debt and interest income earned on our cash and cash equivalents.
+Other income (expense) also includes other financial items such as loss on extinguishment of debt, a gain on change in contractual interest rate, interest income earned on our cash and cash equivalents, and costs related to acquisitions.

-Costs related to acquisition.
-In 2013, other expenses include one-time transaction-related expenses related to the acquisitions of Tower Light and Baldor Generators.
+Costs related to acquisitions.
+In 2014, the other expenses include one-time transaction-related expenses related to the acquisitions of Powermate and MAC.
+In 2013, other expenses include one-time transaction-related expenses related to the acquisitions of Tower Light and Baldor.
 In 2012, other expenses include one-time transaction-related expenses related to the acquisition of the Ottomotores businesses.
-In 2011, other expenses include one-time transaction-related expenses related to the acquisition of the Magnum business.

-Results of operations
+Results of Operations